belle2/basf2/tracking/doc/specials.rst

 1) The p-value of the track fit should be lower than ``KinkFinderParameters::m_precutSplitPValue``.
 2) The number of fitted CDC hits in the track should be more than 5 (to be able to split in general) and less than ``KinkFinderParameters::m_precutSplitNCDCHit``.
-3) The radius of the first hit state position should be less than 18 cm (to have both tracks with and without VXD hits).
+3) The radius of the first hit state position should be less than 18 cm; thus, tracks that do not have VXD hits but start in the first two layers of CDC are also accepted.
 4) Track impact parameter ``D0`` should be less than 2 cm.

 The track passing the listed criteria is then processed by ``KinkFitter`` with a call of the ``fitAndStore`` function.